 After a lifetime of travel and adventure that few in the 18th century could have even imagined, Pond returned to Milford where he died in poverty in 1807.

 Chapin is from Austin, Texas and has a Ph.D. from the University of New Hampshire´s College of Liberal Arts.
 He is also the author of "Exploring Other Worlds."

 Though Pond never sat for a portrait, Illona Campbell depicted him for my March 1984 article in CANOE Magazine.
 The scene is from "The Magnificent Adventures of Alexander Mackenzie," by Philip Vail (Dodd, Mead and Co., New York, 1964) when Mackenzie first meets Pond: "Pond stalked into the hall, a pack of dogs at his heels.
 The gray-haired giant had not shaved in weeks, his buckskins were stained, and he was badly in need of a bath.
 But his natural dignity was overwhelming.
 He ate a large venison steak, a platter of bear-bacon, and a moose liver.
 He insisted his dogs be given fresh meat, too."

 A historical marker honoring Pond was installed at the edge of Milford Cemetery in October 2010.
 The cemetery is the oldest of its kind in the nation that has been continually operating.
 We thank the Milford Preservation Trust for footing the bill for the marker.
 We also thank the Milford Cemetery Association for granting permission to install the marker.

 Peter Pond was inducted, along with four others, into the Milford Hall of Fame on September 22, 2009.
-The Hall of Fame plaque, with likeness and inscription as displayed in a corridor of Milford's Parsons Government Center, is below.
-The symbols shown on either side of Pond are those on the city's municipal flag.
-Milford artist Dorothy Kozlowski drew the likeness taken from the Campbell work above.
+The Hall of Fame plaque, with likeness and inscription are displayed in a corridor of Milford's Parsons Government Center.
+Milford artist Dorothy Kozlowski drew the likeness seen at the top of this page taken from the Campbell work above.